gbafana25/software_eng_tech_exercise/README.md

 - Backend: Flask served w/ gunicorn

 ## TODO
-- add item page: indicator that item has been added, redirect to home page
 - maybe allow searching for range of values for quantity/price
 - add field for link?
 - add setup instructions to readme